 Both rulings will impact any approach by APCON to regulate online advertisement.
 Verbatim though, both court judgements do not stop the regulator from vetting online ads, instead, they impose a limit on whose adverts APCON can regulate.
 The rulings say the regulator cannot control adverts from regular social media users; it can only do so if the advert is coming from “advertising practitioners” that are registered with it.
 That’s simple enough.

-That would be a huge headache for APCON though since digital platforms allow just about anybody to run advertising campaigns.
-It could have a challenge identifying which ad content comes from its members.
+That would be a huge headache for APCON though since digital platforms

 To offset this, the agency appears to be ignoring the law while broadening its regulatory target.
 Barely one week after announcing its plan to vet online ads, APCON has started serving violation notice to advertisers on social media.
 One Twitter user posted a picture of a notice addressed to Bryruby Clothings, which was signed by Iyoha, APCON’s Acting Registrar.